nextreports/nextreports-engine/integration-readme.txt

 * itext.jar is needed just for PDF and RTF exports
 * itext-rtf.jar is needed just for RTF export

-* poi.jar is needed just for EXCEL export
+* poi.jar is needed just for EXCEL and DOCX exports

+* docx4j.jar is needed just for DOCX export
+* commons-io.jar is needed just for DOCX export
+* jaxb-xmldsig-core.jar is needed just for DOCX export
+* slf4j-*.jar are needed just for DOCX export
+* xalan.jar is needed just for DOCX export
-* poi-contrib.jar is needed just for EXCEL export
+* xmlgraphics-commons.jar is needed just for DOCX export

 * jcommon.jar is needed for exporting reports which contain charts
 * jfreechart.jar is needed for exporting reports which contain charts